 It is the intent of this Plan to ensure that existing and proposed development within the City has an adequate supply of potable water and is serviced by proven sanitary sewage disposal systems.
 It is also the intent of this Plan to co-ordinate and sustain land use and development within the City's ability to provide adequate physical services in an orderly, environmentally sound, and fiscally prudent manner.
 Separation distances and/or other control measures may be required for sensitive land uses in proximity to sewage treatment facilities and waste stabilization ponds.
 Separation distances are based on the design capacity of the sewage treatment facility and the type of waste stabilization pond and the characteristics of the waste.
-These distances are outlined in MOE Guideline D-2: Compatibility between Sewage Treatment and Sensitive Land Use.
+These distances are outlined in MECP Guideline D-2: Compatibility between Sewage Treatment and Sensitive Land Use.

-- (i) To ensure that an adequate supply of serviced land will be provided to meet future development needs. - (ii) To accommodate the growth provided by this Plan, the expansion of the Frankford water plant and the Batawa, Trenton and Frankford wastewater treatment plants will be necessary. - (iii) To conduct improvements and/or expansions to the existing water distribution and sewage collection systems as required and in accordance with the capital works budget - (iv) To effectively monitor municipal water and sanitary sewage service allocations to maintain sufficient treatment capacities for existing and future development within the Urban Settlement Areas of the City. - (v) To ensure that no new development is permitted unless sufficient municipal sanitary sewage and water services are available. - (vi) To discourage development that would result in the premature expansion of municipal services. - (vii) To ensure sites for new development outside the Urban Settlement Area are capable of supporting private water and private sewage disposal systems over the long term.
+- (i) To ensure that an adequate supply of serviced land will be provided to meet future development needs. - (ii) To accommodate the growth provided by this Plan, improvements and expansion of the municipal water and wastewater systems may be necessary. - (iii) To conduct improvements and/or expansions to the existing water distribution and sewage collection systems as required and in accordance with the capital works budget - (iv) To effectively monitor municipal water and sanitary sewage service allocations to maintain sufficient treatment capacities for existing and future development within the Urban Settlement Areas of the City. - (v) To ensure that no new development is permitted unless sufficient municipal sanitary sewage and water services are available. - (vi) To discourage development that would result in the premature expansion of municipal services. - (vii) To ensure sites for new development outside the Urban Settlement Area are capable of supporting private water and private sewage disposal systems over the long term.